LispCookbook/cl-cookbook/websockets.md

 In websocket-driver, a WebSocket connection is an instance of the `ws` class, which exposes an event-driven API.
-You register event handlers by passing your WebSocket instance the method `on`, e.g. `(on :message my-websocket #'some-message-handler)`, where `some-message-handler` would be invoked whenever a new message arrives.
+You register event handlers by passing your WebSocket instance as the first argument to a method called `on`.
+For example, calling `(on :message my-websocket #'some-message-handler)` would invoke `some-message-handler` whenever a new message arrives.

 The `websocket-driver` API provides handlers for the following events: